Why Chose a Fellowship Trained Mohs Surgeon?

 - Training programs must pass a rigorous application and review process

-Dr. Golden is a member of the American College of Mohs Surgery and completed her fellowship training at Oregon Health and Science University
+Our physicians are members of the American College of Mohs Surgery and completed fellowship training in Mohs Micrographic Surgery, Dermatological Oncology and Reconstructive Surgery

 - Delicate areas (face, neck, hands, feet, genitals)